Redact0r/pkmngoraidbot/README.md

 ## Commands

 * Host a raid:

         !hosting <boss name> <spots left> <time remaining (optional)>
+        ex: !hosting darkrai 3 10

 * Friend code storage:

-        * *!fc set pogo xxxx-xxxx-xxxx
+        !fc set pogo xxxx-xxxx-xxxx
-        * *!fc delete pogo xxxx-xxxx-xxxx
+        !fc delete pogo xxxx-xxxx-xxxx

-        * This command is designed to work in sync with the NurseJoy Bot.
+This command is designed to work in sync with the NurseJoy Bot.
 You must have a fc saved with this bot in order to host a raid.

 ## Meta